Java Threads

 Thread-Related Methods in SwingUtilities

 All these methods do is call the same-named methods in EventQueue.
-The implementation of these methods are interesting:
+The implementation of these methods are interesting, and worth a look:

 package awt;